Exploring spin-squeezing in the Mott insulating regime: role of anisotropy, inhomogeneity and hole doping: Introduction

-We address the problem of hole doping on generation of spin-squeezing in the simplified scenario when holes are pinned out on the lattice.
-We develop a microscopic theory to explain the change in the variation of the spin squeezing parameter in time due to hole doping.
-While the squeezing due to anisotropic interactions is weakly affected, the inhomogeneous field introduces sub-system rotations that modulate squeezing over time.
 The effect of harmonic trapping is also taken into account and even beneficial acceleration of dynamics is observed.
 Lastly, we explore the effects of non-zero temperature on the squeezing generation of our model.
 We illustrate our results for the parameters of experiments~\cite{PhysRevX.9.041014} demonstrating they can be realized with state-of-the-art techniques.